BackHands

 If you go back to the original sources, you will often find it described as “Right hands and left”.
 I looked through John Johnson's “Two hundred favourite country dances” (1730) and found that in these 200 dances the figure “right and left” occurred 173 times.
 Of these 63 said “Right hand and left”, 110 just said “Right and left” — and they tended to come in chunks — it's quite obvious that sometimes he put the word in and sometimes he left it out.
 Or indeed Playford, 1686, describing “Haphazard”: “…then right and left hands with your own, going round till you come into your places”.
 But again there's this attitude of “Real dancers can do it without hands”.
 And I particularly dislike people who look down their noses at you as they strut past.
 That's not social dancing.

 In America there's a distinction made between “Rights and lefts” and “Circular hey”, with one using hands and the other not.
-This doesn't come from Playford or Sharp — I believe it's Kitty Keller in “The Playford Ball”.
+This doesn't come from Playford or Sharp — I believe it's Kitty Keller in “The Playford Ball” (first published in 1990).
 I don't agree with this: Sharp invented the term and Americans have no right to redefine it!
 “Rights and Lefts” (in the plural) comes from RSCDS Scottish dancing.
 Americans follow Sharp much more closely that we do, following Gene Murrow's law that the strength of a tradition is proportional to its distance from its origin.
 If they dance at all they so a single skip, whereas a skip-change is the norm in England even though Sharp never mentions it.
 Also Americans tend to speak of a “polite turn” which is the Scottish phrase, whereas the English phrase is “courtesy turn” and indeed one of Charles Bolton's books of dances is called “Courtesy Turns”.

 So my strong belief is that if it's four changes in sixteen steps (which is how 80% of 18th century dances seem to finish), you give hands, you phrase it to the music, and you look at people as you pass.
 (And I would say you don't finish with a courtesy turn, but other people disagree with me.)
 If it's three changes in eight steps, such as the progression at the end of “Indian Queen” or “Lilli Burlero”, American callers say you haven't got time to take hands.
 This isn't true, and I would still give hands.
 The only times I can think of where I don't give hands are those where you have only two steps per change, such as at the end of “Orleans Baffled” (three changes in six steps), possibly at the end of Sharp's interpretation of “Parsons Farewell” (two changes in four steps), and a few others.